 1Center for Global Change Science, Massachusetts Institute of Technology, Cambridge, Massachusetts, USA

-*now at: Atmospheric Chemistry Research Group, University of Bristol, Bristol, UK
+*now at: School of Chemistry, University of Bristol, Bristol, UK

 Received: 22 Nov 2013 – Discussion started: 19 Dec 2013

 Abstract.
 We present a hierarchical Bayesian method for atmospheric trace gas inversions.
 This method is used to estimate emissions of trace gases as well as "hyper-parameters" that characterize the probability density functions (PDFs) of the a priori emissions and model-measurement covariances.
 By exploring the space of "uncertainties in uncertainties", we show that the hierarchical method results in a more complete estimation of emissions and their uncertainties than traditional Bayesian inversions, which rely heavily on expert judgment.
 We present an analysis that shows the effect of including hyper-parameters, which are themselves informed by the data, and show that this method can serve to reduce the effect of errors in assumptions made about the a priori emissions and model-measurement uncertainties.
 We then apply this method to the estimation of sulfur hexafluoride (SF6) emissions over 2012 for the regions surrounding four Advanced Global Atmospheric Gases Experiment (AGAGE) stations.
 We find that improper accounting of model representation uncertainties, in particular, can lead to the derivation of emissions and associated uncertainties that are unrealistic and show that those derived using the hierarchical method are likely to be more representative of the true uncertainties in the system.
 We demonstrate through this SF6 case study that this method is less sensitive to outliers in the data and to subjective assumptions about a priori emissions and model-measurement uncertainties than traditional methods.